What are the principal beliefs of Buddhism, and how are they recorded in its sacred texts and writings?

 The Three Jewels

-Buddhist life is framed by taking refuge in the Three Jewels: the Buddha (the awakened teacher), the Dharma (his teaching) and the Sangha (the community of practitioners).
-These express the source, the content and the carriers of the tradition.
+Buddhist life is framed by taking refuge in the Three Jewels (Triratna): the Buddha (the awakened teacher whose example shows that liberation is possible), the Dharma (his teaching, the truth he discovered) and the Sangha (the community of monastics and lay practitioners who preserve and live the teaching).
+These express the source, the content and the carriers of the tradition, and reciting the refuge formula is the entry point to Buddhist commitment across all schools.

 The Four Noble Truths

-The foundation of Buddhist teaching, set out in the Buddha's first sermon:
+The foundation of Buddhist teaching, set out in the Buddha's first sermon at Sarnath (the Dhammacakkappavattana Sutta):

 - Samudaya.
-Suffering arises from craving and attachment.
+Suffering arises from craving (tanha) and attachment, a thirst for pleasure, existence and non-existence.

 - Magga.
 The way to its cessation is the Noble Eightfold Path.